 - More modern: Reflects 3 years and 6 months of technical progress since the T Typ 701 launch.

-Reasons to prefer the Leica T (Typ 701):
+Arguments in favor of the Leica T (Typ 701):

 - Larger screen: Has a bigger rear LCD (3.7" vs 3.0") for image review and settings control.

-- More detailed LCD: Has a higher resolution rear screen (1300k vs 1040k dots).
+- More detailed LCD: Has a higher resolution rear screen (1230k vs 1040k dots).

 - Longer lasting: Gets more shots (400 versus 220) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.